RSS

 Maximum Input 3.000 mW 3.500 mW 3.000 mW

-Output Sound Level 106 dB/mW 107 dB/mW 105 dB/mW
+Output Level 106 dB/mW 107 dB/mW 105 dB/mW

 Weight 275g (excl. cord) 270g (excl. cord) 270g (incl cord)

-Connection Cord 2.5m (7m straight) 1.2m (3m straight)
+Connection Cord 2.5m (7m straight) 1.2m (3m straight) 1.5m (3m straight)

 Usage Studio / prelistening DJ / Performance DJ / Performance

-SE-M10R: Large Diameter Speaker Unit
+Large diameter Speaker

 The biggest difference with the HDJ-1000 is the Pioneer SE-M10R has much larger Speaker Units.
 These are about the same size as the legendary SE-450.
-The sound is much different though.
+The sound is also very much different though.
 The SE-M10R sound warm and has a very accurate mid.
 Sound is always hard to describe, listening to it for real is the only way to find out of this is what you like.

-Pioneer SE-M10R Drawing of foldingFolding the right way
+Pioneer SE-M10R Drawing of folding

 The Pioneer SM-M10R was designed with the same type of joints as you might be used to when you know the SE-DJ5000 and/or the HDJ-1000.